wesdelange/inhabitent/README.md

+# Inhabitent Camping Supply

 Our fourth project at RED Academy, a mock hipster camping supply website created with Wordpress.

-Project 5 - Inhabitent-Project Summary This project was designed using a custom WordPress theme.
-It contains multiples custom features such as: a custom post type, custom taxonomy, custom widget, and last but not least a custom plugin.
-The about page was created using a custom page template that allows the client to change the hero image within the WordPress Content Management System(CMS).

 ## Technologies Used